CAFAudit/audit-service-deploy/production-swarm/README.md

 ## Service Configuration

 ### Docker Stack
-The `docker-stack.yml` file describes the Docker deployment information required for the Job Service.
+The `docker-stack.yml` file describes the Docker deployment information required for the CAF Audit Web Service.
 The file uses property substitution to retrieve values from Environment variables.
-A number of these Environment variables are **required** for the Job Service deployment.
-These Environment variables are configurable in the RabbitMQ and Postgres environment files.
+A number of these Environment variables are **required** for the CAF Audit Web Service deployment.
+These Environment variables are configurable in the Elasticsearch environment file.

 ### Docker Environment
 The `elasticsearch.env` file supports configurable property settings necessary for service deployment.